forgery810/fl-studio-all-devices/README.md

 ```

 Open this file and edit the first line.
-As is, the first line is # name=No Default.
+As is, the first line is # name=All Devices.
 Again, it must start with # name= but after that it can be named anything.
 This is what will appear in the list of available scripts under MIDI Options.

 ```sh
 # name=No Default